paragsagar/todoapp/README.md

 A simple Android ToDo App to create list of items and removing them.
 This is an Android demo application for creating list of ToDos.

-Time spent: 4.5 hours spent in total
+Time spent (original): 4.5 hours spent
+Time Spent (Optional req) : 3 hours.

 Completed user stories: